Shambhavee1105/Foundational_ML_DE/README.md

 ## Purpose

 This repo was created as part of personal learning and practice in Machine Learning and Data Science.
-It serves as a reference for students building foundational ML skills.

 ---